 Students who have been dropped for nonpayment cannot access the class website and cannot participate in class.

-See the Enrollment and Fees page for the per-unit cost of UCLA courses.Back to top
+See the Enrollment and Fees page for payment deadlines and the per-unit cost of UCLA courses.Back to top

 Students receive numerous emails from Summer Sessions warning them of outstanding balances.
 Those who fail to pay by the deadline are dropped from class, lose access to the course website, and are not able to submit assignments.
 Access is regained when you re-enroll.